Celsius Holdings Unusual Options Activity

-Financial giants have made a conspicuous bullish move on Celsius Holdings.
-Our analysis of options history for Celsius Holdings (NASDAQ:CELH) revealed 16 unusual trades.
+Financial giants have made a conspicuous bearish move on Celsius Holdings.
+Our analysis of options history for Celsius Holdings (NASDAQ:CELH) revealed 12 unusual trades.

 Celsius Holdings Option Activity Analysis: Last 30 Days